 In 2005-06, Haack led the Bulldogs to a school-record-tying six tournament wins and he was chosen as the SEC Coach of the Year.
-He also was selected by the Golf Coaches Association of America as the 2006 head coach for the United States Palmer Cup Team.
+He also was selected by the Golf Coaches Association of America as the 2006 head coach for the United Palmer Cup Team.

 The Bulldogs won three tournaments in 2004-05 - including the most memorable one in the spring as Georgia capped the season with a wire-to-wire win at the NCAAs.
 Haack was chosen as the National Coach of the Year.

-Though his 2001-02 Bulldogs did not win a tournament, Haack was recognized as one of the nation's top coaches as he was chosen as coach for Team USA for the Palmer Cup.
+Though his 2001-02 Bulldogs did not win a tournament, Haack still was recognized as one of the nation's top coaches.
+He was chosen as coach for Team USA for the Palmer Cup.

 Haack's 2000-01 Bulldogs won six events, including a school-record four straight, and finished the season ranked No. 1 in the nation.

 Haack's breakthrough season with the Bulldogs came in 1998-99.
 No Georgia team had ever ascended to the No. 1 spot in the polls, but Haack's team did so early in the spring campaign.
-The Bulldogs later validated their ranking by winning the program's first national championship.
+The Bulldogs later validated their No. 1 ranking by winning the program's first national championship.
 Haack was named National Coach of the Year.

 Haack's first Georgia squad in 1996-97 showed glimpses of what lay ahead as the youthful Bulldogs finished fourth or better in seven of 11 events and advanced to the NCAA Regional.

 Before being named Georgia's coach, Haack was a driving force for the American Junior Golf Association.
 He joined the AJGA in 1981 as a tournament director before becoming director of operations in 1984 and director of development in 1985.
-He also served a seven-year stint as captain of the Canon Cup West Team, squads that included Tiger Woods and Chris Riley.
+He also served a seven-year stint as captain of the West Canon Cup Team, squads that included Tiger Woods and Chris Riley.
 In an initiative begun as foundation director from 1988-90, he also organized and established fund-raising programs to build surplus moneys for the AJGA's perpetuity, bringing in more than $750,000 for the foundation and other junior programs.
 Haack served as assistant executive director from 1990-96, helping manage a staff of 22 and an annual budget of $2.5 million.
 Additionally, he helped oversee the running of 38 events and 19 qualifiers nationwide.